 Distribute through Strategic Partnerships

 Getting an API in front of a broader audience is always the key objective for a business.
-Therefore, integrating the API with a strategic partner may provide the potential to expose your API to a more developed and established market.
-This strategy can also help in retention of users.
+Therefore, integrating the API with a strategic partner may provide the potential to expose your API to a more developed and established network.
+This strategy can also help with the retention of users.
 If customers have a subscription to your strategic integration partners, they are less likely to disrupt their workflow by leaving either of you.
-The value of these partnerships is clear for the end user, since their workflow relies heavily on both your offerings.
+The value of these partnerships is clear for the end user since their workflow relies heavily on both your offerings.